Jason Black

-Jason Douglas Black (born August 15, 1972) is an American retired mixed martial artist who competed in the lightweight and welterweight divisions.
-He is a veteran of the King of the Cage, UFC, and PRIDE Fighting Championships organizations, a former UCC title holder, and trains with the Miletich Fighting Systems camp.
+Jason Douglas Black (born August 15, 1972) is an American retired mixed martial artist.
+A professional from 2000 until 2007, he fought in the UFC, PRIDE Fighting Championships, King of the Cage, and the World Fighting Alliance.

 Background

 Black was born in Ottumwa, Iowa and began wrestling when he was in the third grade.
 He moved to Bettendorf, Iowa and then began making the transition to mixed martial arts.

 Mixed martial arts career

 Early career

-Black had a very successful start to his career, holding a record of 12-0 in small organizations such as SuperBrawl in Hawaii, Extreme Challenge, and HOOKnSHOOT with many of the wins coming in the first round.
+After a 3-0 amateur career at 185 lbs, Black turned professional in 2000.
+He soon accumulated a record of 12-0 in small organizations such as SuperBrawl in Hawaii, Extreme Challenge, and HOOKnSHOOT with many of the wins coming in the first round.
 Black then fought future MFC Lightweight Champion Antonio McKee at World Fighting Alliance 1.
 The two fought to a draw.

 Black continued his dominance, holding a record of 21-0-1 with wins over Ivan Menjivar, John Alessio, and Keith Wisniewski, before making his King of the Cage debut.
 Black fought against former WEC Welterweight Champion Shonie Carter and was given his first professional loss via TKO due to punches and to this date is the only TKO or KO loss of Black's career.
 Black then fought for Japan's PRIDE organization before being given a UFC contract.